Notes on the Geography of Senegal: Saint-Louis

 So do passengers.

-Well, not always: there are lots of coffee carts.
+Well, not always: here are some coffee carts.

 One bench seat and a small freight platform.